Slavery and Human Trafficking Statement 2023

 The Group endorses the UN Declaration of Human Rights and supports the UN Guiding Principles of Business and Human Rights.
 The Group adheres to the International Labour Organisation Fundamental Conventions and does not tolerate child labour or forced labour.
 The Group also respects freedom of association and the rights of employees to be represented by trade unions or works councils.

-Our supply chains include around 833 third party suppliers of goods and services, including, but not limited to, maintenance of our premises, IT systems, software and hardware facilities, catering and recruitment.
-We have established and continue to enhance the Group’s Vendor Management and Outsourcing Policy ensuring that robust frameworks are followed in order to comply with regulatory obligations and efficiently assess and manage potential and contracted third party relationships.
-According to the Group’s records, the five largest geographical areas where suppliers (from outsourcer to tier 3) are based are: (i) UK; (ii) India (OSBI); (iii) USA; (iv) Ireland; and (v) Jersey.
+The Group is dedicated to partnering with third parties who share our values and contribute positively to the communities and environment in which they operate.
+Our supply chains include approximately 975 (785 in relation to UK operations and 190 in relation to OSBI) third-party suppliers of goods and services, including, but not limited to, maintenance of our premises, IT systems, software and hardware facilities, catering and recruitment.
+We have established and continue to enhance the Group’s Vendor Management and Outsourcing Policy ensuring that robust frameworks are followed in order to comply with regulatory obligations and efficiently assess and manage potential and contracted third-party relationships.
+The Group does not contract with any supplier based in a HM Treasury High-Risk Jurisdiction.
+According to the Group’s records, the five largest geographical areas where suppliers (from Outsourcer to Tier 3) are based are: (i) UK; (ii) USA; (iii) India; (iv) Ireland; and (v) Australia.

-The Group has updated both of its Vendor Codes of Conduct and Ethics.
-The UK Vendor Code of Conduct and Ethics (UK VCCE) is issued at the engagement of any new relationship and on an annual basis to existing categorised and identified vendors.
-OSBI also has a Vendor Code of Conduct which receives external assurances from Indian qualified legal professionals and is issued to all new third parties and annually in respect of all existing arrangements in India.
-The updated UK VCCE is publicly available on the Group’s website (www.osb.co.uk/sustainability/vendor-code-of-conduct-and-ethics/) and details the principles by which it expects any third party supplier to abide.
-The UK VCCE contains sections on: (i) Diversity, Equity and Inclusion; (ii) Whistleblowing; (iii) Human Rights; (iv) Anti-Bribery and Corruption; (v) Data Protection and Information Security and (vi) Environmental concerns.
+The Group has updated both its UK and Indian Vendor Code of Conduct and Ethics.
+The UK Vendor Code of Conduct and Ethics (UK VCCE) is issued at the engagement of any new relationship and on an annual basis to existing categorised and identified third parties (Outsourcer to Tier 3).
+OSBI also has a Vendor Code of Conduct which receives external assurances from Indian qualified legal professionals and is issued to all third parties categorised as Outsourcer to Tier 3 (https://www.osb-india.com/vendor-code-of-conduct-and-ethics).
+The updated UK VCCE is publicly available on the Group’s website (https://www.osb.co.uk/sustainability/vendor-code-of-conduct-and-ethics) and details the Group’s ESG strategic commitments and Values and the principles by which it expects any third party to abide.
+The UK VCCE contains sections on: (i) Diversity, Equity and Inclusion; (ii) Whistleblowing; (iii) Labour & Human Rights; (iv) Anti-Bribery and Corruption; (v) Data Protection and Information Security and (vi) Environmental concerns.

-Suppliers are encouraged to ensure that their employees are able to contact the Group’s whistleblowing hotline in the event that they are concerned or suspect an unethical working practice within the supply chain.
-In addition, OSBI and its supply chain adhere to the Indian Labour Laws (Article 23 and 24 of the constitution of India).
+Third parties are encouraged to ensure that their employees are able to contact the Group’s whistleblowing hotline in the event that they are concerned or suspect an unethical working practice within the supply chain.

 Our policies on slavery and human trafficking

-All UK HR relevant policies are reviewed annually with input from relevant stakeholders (including HR and Group Legal).
-HR continually reviews and revises employee policies including those in relation to maternity, adoption and paternity rights, where appropriate and necessary to do so.
-Final approval of all HR policies is provided by the Group Risk Management Committee or the Group Conduct Risk Management Committee.
+All UK HR relevant policies are reviewed periodically with input from relevant stakeholders (including HR and Group Legal).
+HR continually reviews and revises employee policies including those in relation to parental rights, where appropriate and necessary to do so.
+Final approval of all HR policies is provided by the Group Executive Committee.
 Any breaches of applicable HR related policies are taken extremely seriously by the Group and as such appropriate disciplinary steps may be taken for those who are found in breach.

 All policies are available on the Group’s intranet.